-I’m an erratic blogger.
+I admit that I am an erratic blogger.
 When I started writing again a couple of years ago after a nearly decade-long break, there was a lot of pent-up inspiration to produce posts regularly.
 What exactly I wanted to write about has taken a few turns along the way as well, but today I’m feeling a need to return to what prompted me to blog in the first place.

 This blog started out as a personal journal of my own story and journey of dealing with illness.
 It was an indulgence, and a form of personal therapy.
 It would serve as a way to keep close friends and family informed about how I am doing with my own health.
 And yes, I hoped it might prove to be encouraging to others interested enough to read it.